 Seek professional help if you’re really worried

 Getting an over-the-counter mouthguard is not always a good idea.
-Some types of mouthguards don’t always leave enough space for the braces while others are loose and cannot offer the required protection.
+This type of mouthguard doesn’t always leave enough space for the braces while others are loose and cannot offer the required protection.

 Therefore it is sometimes better to have the dentist make a custom device for you that provide a comfort fit.
 Most people are afraid of this decision fearing that custom-made guards are expensive.
 The benefit of having your orthodontist do it is because they can evaluate the condition of your teeth and during the adjustment period, the dentist could recommend other alternatives for you to ensure that wearing a mouthguard does not affect the treatment progress.
 Also, a professional will help you in fitting and re-fitting the mouthguard if need be.